 All vacancies should be posted for a minimum of ten (10) school days before the Superintendent may recommend a qualified applicant to the Board for employment.
 In an emergency situation the Superintendent may temporarily employ an applicant prior to the expiration of the posting.
 The temporary applicant may be considered along with other applicants for the position after the ten days.
-However, in order to hire a Board member's spouse, the position must have been advertised.
+However, in order to hire a Board member's spouse, the position must have been posted for a minimum of ten (10) days.
 (Refer to Policy 0342 - Nepotism, Conflict of Interest and Financial Disclosure.)